ankit-vatsa/SRMKTRLAB/Big Data Essentials LAB/Apache Hadoop/Apache Hadoop Installation Guide.md

 - USER VARIABLE
 ```
-User variable -> New -> Variable : "HADOOP_HOME" value: "bin folder inside hadoop path"
+User variable -> New -> Variable : "HADOOP_HOME" value: "path of bin folder inside hadoop path"
 ```
 - SYSTEM VARIABLE
 ```
-System variable -> Path -> Edit -> New -> "bin folder inside hadoop path"
+System variable -> Path -> Edit -> New -> "path of bin folder inside hadoop path"
-System variable -> Path -> Edit -> New -> "sbin folder inside hadoop path"
+System variable -> Path -> Edit -> New -> "path of sbin folder inside hadoop path"
 ```

-CHECK IF HADOOP IS INSTALLED IN THE SYSTEM USING THE CMD:
+**CHECK IF HADOOP IS INSTALLED IN THE SYSTEM USING THE CMD:**

 ```
 hdfs namenode -format